layrjs/layr/docs/introduction/hello-world.md

 npm init -y
 ```

 > Note that in a real application, we'd create different packages for the frontend part and the backend part of a full-stack project.
 But to keep this guide as simple as possible, we're going to put everything in a single package.
-See the <!-- <if language="js"> -->["CRUD Example App"](https://github.com/liaisonjs/crud-example-app-js-webpack)<!-- </if> --><!-- <if language="ts"> -->["CRUD Example App"](https://github.com/liaisonjs/crud-example-app-ts-webpack)<!-- </if> --> repository for an example of application that is organized into multiple packages.
+See the <!-- <if language="js"> -->["CRUD Example App"](https://github.com/layrjs/crud-example-app-js-webpack)<!-- </if> --><!-- <if language="ts"> -->["CRUD Example App"](https://github.com/layrjs/crud-example-app-ts-webpack)<!-- </if> --> repository for an example of application that is organized into multiple packages.

 #### Setting Up Your Development Environment

 <!-- <if language="js"> -->

-Since Liaison is using some novel JavaScript features (such as decorators), you need to install [Babel](https://babeljs.io/) to compile the code we're going to write:
+Since Layr is using some novel JavaScript features (such as decorators), you need to install [Babel](https://babeljs.io/) to compile the code we're going to write:

 ```sh
 npm install --save-dev @babel/core @babel/node @babel/preset-env \